 BLINX is the first XBox game to record time, or rather all the actions of the game.
 Gotta check that one out.
 Patents have also been filed for the game design.
 What exactly Microsoft thinks it owns is still a mystery, to me anyway.
 Comments and URLs welcome.

-Dog Soldiers Soldiers on exercise in the Scottish Highlands meet blood thirsty werewolves.
-Dog Soldiers is a well paced action movie that smoothly executes all the usual conventions without CG or too much budget.
+Soldiers on exercise in the Scottish Highlands meet blood thirsty werewolves.
+Dog Soldiers is a well paced action movie that smoothly executes all the usual conventions without CG or too much budget. |

-While this seemingly simple coordination test is playing out, you've got a collection of kooky keyboard ufo creatures circulating you, standing as a guitar clad super guy in a very Japanese little town gathering in the streets.
+Gitaroo Man, the strangest but very compelling rhythm game from Koei.
+The game tries to distract you from the fact that you are supposed to concentrate on a small blue dot in the middle of the screen and move the Playstation 2 joystick around in the direction of shapes and lines. | While this seemingly simple coordination test is playing out, you've got a collection of kooky keyboard ufo creatures circulating you, standing as a guitar clad super guy in a very Japanese little town gathering in the streets.
 It's worth a look for the soundtrack by japanese band Coil alone.
-"You lose!" (images)
+"You lose!" (images) |

 When will someone make a movie that is simply elements from the web, sampled on the fly?
 I guess once everything is machine readable and the camera can roll by.